inf0matics/inf0matics/README.md

-### 👋 Hi, I’m @thespielplatz
+### 👋 Hi, I’m @Inf0matics

-I am currently working as a coder at [Satoshi Engineering](https://satoshiengineering.com/en/).
+I am currently working as a freelancer and moderator.
 My interests span from board games and digital games to automation and coding.
 Lately, I've been diving into hardware projects and exploring their vast potential.

 ### ⚙️ My Work
 Some of my software projects can be found at [tsp.tools](https://tsp.tools/).
 Here's a brief overview of my projects: